October 8, 1946 (Westport, CT) to December 15, 1967; 21 years old

 Unmarried; engaged to Janice L. Aprea (1947-2021) of Stuart Avenue in Norwalk on April 4, 1967.

 Last local address: Lyncrest Drive, Norwalk, and 5 Winker Lane, Westport

 MOS: 11B40, Infantry

 Service number: RA11433127

-Awarded the Purple Heart Medal
+Awarded the Bronze Star Medal and the Purple Heart Medal.

-From The Bridgeport Telegram December 21, 1967
+From The Norwalk Hour December 18, 1967

 With him when he died.
 A career soldier, Paquin was a dedicated hard working infantry squad leader at all times.
 He volunteered for Vietnam to do his duty to share in his countrymen’s burden of war.
 His death was a real tragedy.
 He was another of America’s heroes.
 I will never forget him.
 Roger H. Cote Vietnam 2/67 to 1/68 A Co.
 2/22 Inf.
 3rd.
 Bde.
 25th Inf.
 Div.